-- 29. The pre-launch guidance for the UK Shared Prosperity Fund (UKSPF) was published at the same time as the Levelling Up White Paper.
+- 22. The pre-launch guidance for the UK Shared Prosperity Fund (UKSPF) was published at the same time as the Levelling Up White Paper.
 The funding will be allocated and will deliver three priorities: Communities and Places; Local Business Support; and People & Skills.
 The first two priorities will commence from 2022/23, but the People & Skills priority will commence in 2024/25, leaving a potential gap as the European Structural and Investment Programme (ESIF) finishes in 2023.
-The LGA will continue to lobby to ensure there is not a gap in funding of employment and skills provision and that the UKSPF will meet the longevity and quantum of funding it is replacing. - 30.
+The LGA will continue to lobby to ensure there is not a gap in funding of employment and skills provision and that the UKSPF will meet the longevity and quantum of funding it is replacing. - 23.
 Councils and combined authorities have been given a leading role to develop local investment plans as outlined in the Government's delivery geography.
 This means lead authorities will be mayoral combined authorities, the Greater London Authority and lower-tier or unitary councils.
 Local UKSPF allocations are expected to be aligned with any future devolution deals with local areas and lead authorities will be encouraged to collaborate with counties for the People & Skills priority.
-However, there is not yet detail of how this will operate in practice.
+However, there is not yet detail of how this will operate in practice. - 24.
+To support councils with their work in this area the LGA has recently launched a UK Shared Prosperity Fund Hub.